-Yup you’ll have your friends saying shakshuka a million times before you introduce it to them.
+Yup, you’ll have your friends saying shakshuka a million times before you introduce it to them.
 In addition, this would go extremely well with a side of polenta to either serve over the top or next too.

 Shakshuka is a recipe of poached eggs in a simple blend of roasted onions, peppers, garlic and tomatoes that are stewed down with some seasonings.
 It can literally be served for whatever course you want and at any time of the day.